bhopals/java-script-algorithms-and-data-structures-masterclass/23-tree-traversal.md

     - Push the value of the node to the variable that stores the values
     - If the node has a left property, call the helper function with the left property of the node
     - If the node has a right property, call the helper function with the right property of the node
+  - Invoke the helper function with the current value
+  - Return variable array []

 - DEPTH FIRST SEARCH (DFS) PreOrder Code